 The second group’s presentation is below and they brought to light the power of Cloud Computing.
 Great presentation and the impact of the cloud is obviously still yet to be fully realized.

 The final group presented last night (presentation below) and did an excellent job highlighting the implications of Web 2.0 on culture.
 Culture is a HUGE term and covers everything from education to music.
 At the very bottom of this post is a video they featured in their presentation that shows an “in-class Twitter experiment” that seems to work very well.
 (Alex recommended this before this news hit CNN.)

 I thoroughly enjoyed my first teaching experience and had a tremendous group of students.
 I’m busy working on updating my syllabus and lesson plans to include the students recommendations and some items I know need to be added.
 I’ll be teaching the course again in the fall.
 Until then if you search for ‘ITEC 4700’ on this site you will be shown posts for all the classes.
 Enjoy!

-I am an Associate Professor of Digital Marketing at the Daniels College of Business, University of Denver.
+I’m an Associate Teaching Professor of Digital Marketing at the Daniels College of Business, University of Denver.
 I also consult with startups and established brands.
-I'm currently focused on artificial intelligence, cognitive neuroscience and culture.
+I’m currently focused on artificial intelligence, cognitive neuroscience and culture.
 I am married to an amazing woman and have two incredible children.
-I was raised in Colorado and spend my free time with family, biking, snowboarding and going to the Pacific Ocean to SCUBA dive and/or surf.
-I'm passionate about architecture, design, street art, photography and the art that tattooing has evolved into.
+I was raised in Colorado and spend my free time with family, cycling, snowboarding and going to the Pacific Ocean to SCUBA dive + surf.
+I’m passionate about architecture, design, street art, photography and the art that tattooing has evolved into.